 A point of clarification: this writer was a member of the ULI awarding jury, at the organization’s invitation.
 We concluded that in this year of the Arab Spring, at a moment of perilous transitions in the relations between Western and Muslim communities, the time was ideal to honor the Aga Khan.
 First, because of his remarkable record in furthering quality design and physical development, with great sensitivity to communities’ unique histories and cultures.

 And secondly, we hoped the award to this thoughtful and effective Muslim leader might be a bridge to broadened exchange of ideas and community building practices between Western and Islamic cultures.

 The Aga Khan was born in 1936, schooled in Europe, and became the 49th hereditary leader of the Ismailis in 1957, while a student at Harvard.
-(His father, Prince Aly Khan, an infamous divine best known for his brief marriage to Hollywood actress Rita Hayworth, was predictably passed over — a decision made by his grandfather, Sir Sultan Mahomed Shah Aga Khan).
+(His father, Prince Aly Khan, an infamous playboy best known for his brief marriage to Hollywood actress Rita Hayworth, was predictably passed over — a decision made by his grandfather, Sir Sultan Mahomed Shah Aga Khan).

 Energetic from youth, the new Aga Khan skied at the 1962 Olympics in Innsbruck, made the cover of Life magazine in 1958, and interviewed President Kennedy in the White House.
 In 1977 he endowed a Center for Islamic Architecture at Harvard and MIT.

 A skeptic might say the Aga Khan has it easy.
 His family fortune places him on lists of the world’s wealthiest individuals.
 And he receives a 12.5 percent tithe from his sect’s millions of followers as they follow the ethic of Islam that requires members of the faith to contribute to improving the quality of human life.
 This income — $625 million in 2010 — flows to the Aga Khan Development Network, which he founded more than 40 years ago.